Agrochemical: Application process

-Ecology
+Agrochemicals can be applied in several ways.
+Conventional application methods include foliar sprays, and root drenches, broadcasting of granules, and seed coating.

+Ecological toxicity

+Agrochemicals, especially when improperly used or released in local environments, have led to a number of public health and environmental issues.
+Agrochemicals and their production can be significant environmental pollution.
+Agrochemicals are responsible for significant damage to waterways through runoff, and inproperly stored agrochemicals and agrochemical wastes are responsible for spills, especially during extreme weather events.
+Following the publication of Rachel Carson's Silent Spring, increased global attention has been paid to these ecological impacts of certain classes of chemicals, both in terms of effects on ecosystems and biodiversity loss.

 Many agrochemicals are toxic, and agrichemicals in bulk storage may pose significant environmental and/or health risks, particularly in the event of accidental spills.
 In many countries, use of agrichemicals is highly regulated.
 Government-issued permits for purchase and use of approved agrichemicals may be required.
 Significant penalties can result from misuse, including improper storage resulting in spillage.
 On farms, proper storage facilities and labeling, emergency clean-up equipment and procedures, and safety equipment and procedures for handling, application and disposal are often subject to mandatory standards and regulations.
 Usually, the regulations are carried out through the registration process.

 For instance, bovine somatotropin, though widely used in the United States, is not approved in Canada and some other jurisdictions as there are concerns for the health of cows using it.